 Therefore, you need to consider the weight and also the size of your luggage.
 Arriving at the airport knowing you are not meeting the requirements of your baggage allowance only adds stress to your journey.
 For example, baggage is now seen by some airlines as a highly profitable source of revenue.

 This is luggage that you can take on board the airplane with you.
 Cabin baggage allowance varies slightly between each of the carriers.
 It is therefore important that you check the exact baggage regulations of the airline you are travelling with.
 As we noted earlier, it is good to review their allowance each time you fly as these can change.

 Tip: Weighing and measuring your luggage at home often gives you peace of mind and allows you to make any adjustments without the pressure at the airport.
-For example if your hand luggage exceed the maximum weight or dimensions, you will have to check it in as hold luggage.
+For example, if your hand luggage exceeds the maximum weight or dimensions, you will have to check it in as hold luggage.
 This is time consuming and expensive, as the airlines tend to charge a much higher price for hold luggage that is purchased at the airport rather than booked in advance.

 This would be because there may not be enough space in the overhead lockers for all the luggage in the cabin, due to the volume of passengers on the flight.
 They will not charge you to put your hand luggage in the hold.
-However you may have items in your hand luggage that cannot go in the hold.
-Therefore it is a good idea to put any such items within easy reach in your luggage so you can quickly take the into the cabin with you.
+However, you may have items in your hand luggage that cannot go in the hold.
+Therefore it is a good idea to put any such items within easy reach in your luggage so you can quickly take them into the cabin with you.